 Not Dependent on Opening Hours

-With an e-business, your consumers are not relying on opening hours of your business since they can transact business with you round the clock via your website, app or even your social media channels.
+With an e-business, your consumers are not relying on opening hours of your business since they can transact business with you round the clock via your website, app or even your social network channels.

 Easy to Transact Business Internationally

 Now whether your customers are in Australia, China, Antarctica, New York, Singapore or London, they can do business with you online.
 This reduces transaction cost since they need not go to your physical office to transact business with you.

 These days we live in an interconnected world, and your data is precious to advertisers and so on.
 Therefore, many consumers are concerned about their privacy.
 With the right processes in place, an e-business affords your customers the ability to remain unknown.
 Your customers, therefore, get to feel that they are transacting business with your brand on a level playing field regardless of the socioeconomic status.